Chinese Medicine for Acne.

 Or email me at the clinic with the subject line "Skin"

-Identifying Patterns of Imbalance
+A Chinese Medicine Practitioner's Role: Identifying Patterns of Imbalance

-3. Stagnant Blood: Acne with dark, stubborn lesions suggests blood stagnation.
+3. Stagnant Blood: Acne with dark, purplish, stubborn lesions suggests blood stagnation.
 This pattern may be linked to hormonal irregularities or emotional stress.

-Herbal Formulas in TCM used to support Acne
+Herbal Formulas in Chinese Medicine for Acne

 2. Lian Qiao Bai Du Pian: This formula is effective for reducing inflammation, clearing heat, and resolving toxins.
 It's often used for cases of acne with signs of heat and dampness.